The Coup: Pam the Funkstress

 Pam the Funkstress (born Pam Warren), DJ for The Coup, was a student of the late DJ Prince of Charm.
 Pam the Funkstress went on to be the last tour DJ for Prince prior to his death.
 Prince gave Pam the name "Purple Pam".
 In addition to DJing, she owned and operated a successful catering business in Northern California.
 Pam did not usually tour with The Coup.
 On December 22, 2017, Pam died at age 51, due to complications following organ transplant surgery.

 E-roc

 Eric Davis, known as E-roc, was part of The Coup as a rapper for the first 2 albums and then left the group in 1997 to become a longshoreman with the International Longshore and Warehouse Union.

 Lionel "LJ" Holoman

 Lionel "LJ" Holoman is a keyboardist for The Coup.
-In the past, Holoman worked with 50 Cent, B-Legit, Joss Stone and many other well known artist.
+In the past, Holoman worked with 50 Cent, B-Legit, Joss Stone and many other well known artists.